dortania/OpenCore-Post-Install/cosmetic/gui.md

 So to get started, we're gonna need 0.5.7 or newer as these builds have the GUI included with the rest of the files.
 If you're on an older version, I recommend updating: [Updating OpenCore](../universal/update.md)

-Once that's done, we'll need a couple things:
+Once that's done, we'll need a couple of things:

 * [Binary Resources](https://github.com/acidanthera/OcBinaryData)
 * [OpenCanopy.efi](https://github.com/acidanthera/OpenCorePkg/releases)
   * Note: OpenCanopy.efi must be from the same build as your OpenCore files, as mismatched files can cause boot issues

-Once you have both of these, we'll next want to add it to our EFI partition:
+Once you have both of these, we'll next want to add them to our EFI partition:

 * Add the [Resources folder](https://github.com/acidanthera/OcBinaryData) to EFI/OC
 * Add OpenCanopy.efi to EFI/OC/Drivers